cdl-geneseo/geneseo-dictionary/B/Bust.md

 # Bust

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bust

 Created by  Unknown User (tjc13), last modified by  Unknown User (kla8) on Nov 20, 2012

 NN: Unfair situation.
 F94 bust: No ChangeFall 2008- None of those surveyed were able to identify this term.
 Term is obsolete.Obs.
 2012 -K. Andryshak